Intended Audience:

 Media Categories = Media Folders

-Anytime you make a subfolder in the T4 Media Library, you are creating a category.
+Every time you create a subfolder in the T4 Media Library, you create a category.
 See screenshot.
 Media categories follow the folder structure.

-If you intend to upload a .zip file containing 100s of media items, you will need to create a folder structure inside your .zip file.
-See below folder and file structure.
+If you intend to upload a .zip file containing 100s of media items, you will need to create a folder structure within it.
+Please take a look at the folder and file structure below.
 Here is an example with orange representing the primary .zip file, blue representing folders, and green representing files:

 PRO-TIP: It is better to separate files into folders in the T4 media library.
-The more items added to one folder or category, the more time it takes to load, see and use the media inside the folder.
+The more items added to a folder or category, the longer it takes to load, see, and use the media in that folder.
 So, adding subcategories to the T4 media library decreases the time it takes to use a media file and find one.

 Media Names

 You are now ready to upload your .zip file and create the package in T4.
-But before you do, be sure that your .zip file and the folders and files inside the folders have meaningful names.
-Remember, The file name is used as the Media Item name in TERMINALFOUR.
+But before you do, be sure that your .zip file and the folders and files within it have meaningful names.
+Remember, the file name is used as the Media Item name in TERMINALFOUR.
 And, you don’t want to spend time trying to figure out what each Untitled.doc file is all about.

-For the purposes of this demonstration, I am going to use one .zip file during the bulk upload process.
-But, the below steps will help with both the Same and Mixed method approach discussed above.
+For this demonstration, I will use a single .zip file during the bulk upload process.
+But the following steps will help with both the Same and Mixed method approaches discussed above.

 Bulk Uploading And Converting .zip Files Into A T4 Package